Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$

-On the other hand, with more charges and spatial dimensions are present, we might expect \eqref{eq:S-Trelation} can have higher orders of scalings $S\sim T^2$ or $S\sim T^3$ by fine tuning the charges and angular momenta i.e. make $S_0(Q_i,J_a)= S_1(Q_i,J_a)=0$.
+On the other hand, when more charges and spatial dimensions are present, we might expect \eqref{eq:S-Trelation} can have higher orders of scalings $S\sim T^2$ or $S\sim T^3$ by fine tuning the charges and angular momenta i.e. make $S_0(Q_i,J_a)= S_1(Q_i,J_a)=0$ \cite{deBoer:2011zt,Johnstone:2013eg,Sheikh-Jabbari:2011sar}.
 However, we will clarify that near-EVH black holes in rotating AdS$_6$ and AdS$_7$ can be defined without being restricted to the near-BPS limit, as previously proposed in \cite{Goldstein:2019gpz}, and can instead be realized through general near-extremal limits.
 We carefully examine the scaling relations between entropy $S$ and temperature $T$ for these black holes.
-Our analysis shows that their near-horizon geometries, both in $D=6$ and $7$, can be universally described by solutions to the Einstein–Maxwell–Maxwell–Dilaton (EMMD) theory in lower dimensions (including Reissner-Nordstr\"om black hole at special points).
+Our analysis shows that their near-horizon geometries, both in $D=6$ and $7$, reduce to lower-dimensional black holes whose metrics exhibit a conformal equivalence to those of Einstein–Maxwell–Maxwell–Dilaton (EMMD) gravity, suggesting a close connection.
 These black holes emergent from EVH limits are no longer with AdS asymptotics.
 However, as the microscopic states of the supersymmetric AdS$_{6,7}$ black holes can be reproduced from the dual SCFT, we should in principle to use the higher dimensional SCFT to understand the quantum states dual to these EMMD black holes.
 This can be an essential step to understand holographic duals to non-AdS black holes.

 The paper is organized as follows.
-In Section \ref{sec:reviewADs5}, we review the concept of near-EVH limits for Kerr–AdS$_5$ black holes based on \cite{Johnstone:2013eg,Goldstein:2019gpz}.
-In Sections \ref{sec:ADs6} and \ref{sec:ADs7}, we investigate the near-EVH phases in AdS$_6$ and AdS$_7$ black holes, respectively, within this EMMD framework.
+In Section \ref{sec:reviewADs5}, we review the concept of near-EVH limits for Kerr–AdS$_5$ black holes based on \cite{Johnstone:2013eg,Goldstein:2019gpz,Sheikh-Jabbari:2011sar}.
+In Sections \ref{sec:ADs6} and \ref{sec:ADs7}, we investigate the near-EVH phases in AdS$_6$ and AdS$_7$ black holes, respectively, within this geometric framework.
 Specifically, for AdS$_6$, the near-EVH geometry corresponds to a four-dimensional EMMD black hole with $S \sim T^2$.
 In AdS$_7$, we find both $S \sim T$ and $S \sim T^3$ configurations, which are respectively realized as a BTZ black hole and a five-dimensional EMMD black hole.
 Finally, in Section \ref{sec:holography}, we discuss the holographic implications of these near-EVH limits, and conclude with discussions in Section \ref{sec:discussion}.